thomasabishop/eolas/Logic/Truth-trees.md

 ---
 categories:
-  - Logic
+  - Mathematics
-tags: [propositional-logic]
+tags: [logic]
 ---

 ## Rationale

 Like [truth-tables](Truth-tables.md), truth-trees are a means of graphically representing the logical relationships that may obtain between propositions.
 Truth-trees and truth-tables complement each other and which method you choose depends on which logical property you are seeking to derive.

 Whilst truth-tables have the benefit of being exhaustive - every possible truth assignment is factored into the representation - their complexity grows exponentially with each additional proposition they contain.
 This can make manually constructing truth tables long-winded and prone to mistakes.

 Truth-trees are less onerous but they lack the exhaustive scope of a truth-table.
-They are more targeted and are best used for demonstrating *that something is the case* rather than *all the possible states that could be the case*.
-For example, a truth tree will tell us that a set *S is logically consistent* whereas a truth-table will tell us that *S is consistent on the following three assignments.*
+They are more targeted and are best used for demonstrating _that something is the case_ rather than _all the possible states that could be the case_.
+For example, a truth tree will tell us that a set _S is logically consistent_ whereas a truth-table will tell us that _S is consistent on the following three assignments._

 ## Logical consistency